-Prerequisites: (Undergraduate level BUS346 Minimum Grade of C- or Undergraduate level 20346
+(Undergraduate level BUS346 Minimum Grade of C- or Undergraduate level 20346 Minimum Grade of C-)

 BUS439 Direct Marketing (3)

 A comprehensive description of the key issues and applications in direct marketing needed to improve sales and understand customers.
 The topics covered are introduction to direct marketing and database marketing, success factors in segmentation, modeling, and targeting, estimating and applying customer lifetime value, geodemographic applications, and cluster analysis.